Priest Without Portfolio

 Although it may be harder creating a sacred space at home rather than attending one that someone else has created, it is your own private space that becomes more prayerful the more that it is used.

 Online retreats are delivered over Zoom with three guided reflections and space in between.
-One-one conversations can be arranged with the retreat leader during these spaces, but a retreat package delivered to your home in advance of the retreat also give you envelopes containing meditative prayer cards to open for each session.
-You won’t miss out on a take-home gift either, as these are included in your retreat package.
+One-one conversations can be arranged with the retreat leader during these spaces.

 Coming up: